 Act III, Scene I: The Rise

-“Evil and brief hath been my pilgrimage,” wrote the poet.
+“Evil and brief hath been my pilgrimage,”

 Washington was on trial following the 2008 financial collapse.
 The government had let Wall Street run wild until it imploded under the weight of its own greed.